Codecademy/docs/content/c/concepts/switch/switch.md

 In C, the **`switch case`** statement is one that allows us to execute a block of code, like you would if were to use the `if..else-if..else` statement.
 A main difference here, though, is that this statement is much easier to read and write.

-However, they can only evaluate one expression or variable at a time
+However, it can only evaluate one expression or variable at a time.

 ## Syntax